dittorahmat/ideb-checking/memory-bank/activeContext.md

 3.  **Backend API (Go):**
     - Create a basic web server using the `net/http` package.
     - Implement the dummy login endpoint.
-    - Implement the endpoint to receive new IDEB requests and save them to the database.
+    - Implement the endpoint to receive new IDEB requests and save them to the database using GORM.
-    - Implement the endpoint to list all existing requests.
+    - Implement the endpoint to list all existing requests using GORM.
 - **Frontend (HTML/Bootstrap):**
     - The default landing page after login has been changed to `input-permintaan-badan-usaha.html`.
 4.  **Frontend (HTML/Bootstrap):**